rzn-example-classroom/tutorial/README.md

 3. **Before distributing this link to the students,** copy the link to the assignment and go there with your own GitHub account (which should be an organization owner).
 4. Create a new team with your desired name (`Students`).
 	- If you already created a team with this name, GitHub Classroom will fail to create the team.
 Either delete the existing team or choose a different name.
-	- You can optionally remove yourself from the team later, as described in the previous section.
+	- You can optionally remove yourself from the team later, as described in the "Group assignments" subsection of the "Creating assignments" section.
 A team *can* have zero members, so that is not a concern.
 5. Accept the assignment.
 Refresh the page if necessary, until the repository link appears.
 Since only one team is allowed, only one repository should be created.
 Navigate to the repository.
 6. Unless you want students to "sign in" or attest to reading the syllabus somehow, do the following:
 	- Navigate to the repository `Settings`.